hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 ## 🧱 The 5 Mandatory Anchors

-The five anchors are domains you need to purchase, but you don’t “build sites” on them.
+The five anchors are domains you need to purchase as anchors, but you don’t “build sites” on them.
 Each one exists only to define one specific meaning for a topic or company, with no overlap or ambiguity.

 The five mandatory semantic anchors are acquired as domains but are not operated as public websites.